Cox's Bazar: Airport

-The city of Cox's Bazar is served by Cox's Bazar Airport, located northwest of the city.
-It is one of Bangladesh's busiest domestic airports.
+The city of Cox's Bazar is served by Cox's Bazar International Airport, located northwest of the city.
+It is one of four Bangladesh's international airports.
 The main airlines serving the airport are Biman Bangladesh Airlines, US-Bangla Airlines, Novoair and Regent Airways.
 In November 2020, Biman Bangladesh Airlines started flights between Sylhet and Cox's Bazar, which was the first direct flight between two cities without any connecting flight from Dhaka.
-Cox's Bazar Airport is in the process of being upgraded to an international airport in order to attract more tourists.
+Cox's Bazar Airport is in the process of being upgraded by 15 July 2025 to an international airport in order to attract more tourists.
 This will make it the fourth international airport in Bangladesh.

 Rail

-The Cox's Bazar railway station is the main railway station of the district under construction which will provide trains on national routes operated by the state-run Bangladesh Railway.
-It is expected to be completed by June in 2022.